paulaksm/feature-transfer/README.md

 ##### Training (total: 56172)

-+ forward = 29606
 + left = 16141
 + right = 10425
++ forward = 29606

 ##### Validation (total: 7022)

-+ forward = 3652
 + left = 2034
 + right = 1336
++ forward = 3652

 ##### Test (total: 4086)

-+ forward = 1362
 + left = 1362
 + right = 1362
++ forward = 1362

+#### Experiment setup

+Since MobileNet architecture consists of 13 depthwise separable convolutional blocks, 1 regular convolutional layer and 1 fully-connected and softmax layer, we will consider $n \in [1, 12]$.

 ### Selffer Network

 The selffer network investigates the interaction between layers, frozen some and training others for the same task.

 Example: `B3B` - the first 3 layers/blocks are copied from `baseB.h5` model and frozen.
 The following layers are initialized randomly and trained on self-driving dataset.
 This network is a control for the `transfer network`.

 ## Installation